ba-dresden/ba-latex-template/README.md

-# A LaTeX template for BA Dresden
+# A LaTeX template for DHSN Dresden
-This repository contains a LaTeX template, which tries to follow the [BA Dresden Styleguide](https://www.ba-dresden.de/fileadmin/M3__BA_Dresden/downloads/zentrale-dokumente/Leitfaden_wissentschaftliche_Arbeiten.pdf) as close as possible.
+This repository contains a LaTeX template, which tries to follow the [DHSN Dresden Styleguide](https://dresden.ba-sn.de/fileadmin/M3__BA_Dresden/downloads/zentrale-dokumente/Leitfaden_wissentschaftliche_Arbeiten.pdf) as close as possible.
 __The template might do things wrong and there is no warranty.
 It is your own responsibility to check for correctness.__

 ## Enduser Documentation